saimaAnis21/restaurant/README.md

 To get a local copy up and running follow these simple example steps.

-- Clone this project by typing ```git clone git@github.com:saimaAnis21/Library.git```
+- Clone this project by typing ```git clone git@github.com:saimaAnis21/restaurant.git```
-- cd into Library
+- cd into restaurant
-- Run git pull origin library
+- Run git pull origin main

 ## Author